 After the shutdown of tourism for much of 2020, international tourism to Colombia is now being allowed again as of late September 2020.
-Here you can learn about the requirements to enter Colombia for tourism and what to expect once in country.
-So read on to learn all you need to know about the requirements to visit Colombia as a tourist in 2020.
+Here you can learn about the requirements to travel to Colombia and what to expect once in country once you have met the entry requirements for Colombia.
+So read on to learn all you need to know about the travel requirements for Colombia in 2020.

 Note that I will do my very best to keep this up to date, but, as we have all seen in 2020, things can change quickly and unexpectedly, so it may be worth verifying this information, especially if it has been a while since the last update noted below, especially as it relates to other cities besides Cartagena.
 Any information you see that is inaccurate, I’d much appreciate you letting me know in a comment!

-Date of last update: October 17, 2020 (*updated to note that negative Covid test to enter Colombia should taken 96 hours before your entry into Colombia not your departure)
+Date of last update: November 8 (*updated to note that negative Covid test to enter Colombia is no longer required as of November 4)

 *Disclosure: This post contains affiliate links.
 I am a participant in the Amazon Associates Program as well as other affiliate programs and may earn a commission on qualifying purchases made after clicking links from this site.
 There is never any additional cost to you.
 For more information, please consult my Disclosure Policy.